Rouzihiro/osyx/docs/philosophy.md

 (Aesthetics = 999/10.
 Reliability = 1/10)

 Usually younger creatives, students, or hobbyists, building insanely beautiful masterpieces, but endlessly replacing components, rebuilding configs every month, actually every week, some even days.
+And have ABSOLUTELY no problem bricking the daily driver on a Monday morning.

 ### Camp Two: [ThePrimeagen's setup](https://youtu.be/bdumjiHabhQ)

 (Aesthetics = -1/10.
 Reliability = 10/10)

 Brutally efficient workflows, fast terminals, muxed everywhere, keyboard-driven systems, extremely high throughput for professional work, but the machine itself often looks like an ancient (and hostile) screen from the 80s that no one wants to use.
+And CANNOT brick the daily driver on a Saturday night, let alone a Monday morning.

-This project combines the best parts of both.
+So, this project combines the best parts of both.

 ## Headless by Design